 There is no greater rush than partnering with remarkable, passionate entrepreneurs.

-Michael has nearly 20 years of venture investing, corporate finance and entrepreneurship with software, e-commerce and financial services organizations.
-Michael leads Edison's Fintech practice.
-He also guides the investment team in Pennsylvania and Delaware.
-Michael is a frequent speaker at entrepreneurial events, technology conferences and financing seminars.
+Michael has nearly 25 years of venture investing, corporate finance, and entrepreneurship experience with software, e-commerce, and financial services organizations.
+Michael leads exit management across the firm and is a member of Edison's Fintech practice.
+He serves on the investment committee for Edison VI, VII, VIII, and IX.
+Michael is a frequent speaker at entrepreneurial events, technology conferences, and financing seminars.

-Michael began his career as an investment banker with Credit Suisse First Boston where he advised large retail and consumer products companies on numerous M&A and financing transactions.
+Michael began his career as an investment banker with Credit Suisse where he advised large retail and consumer products companies on their internet strategy, advising on numerous M&A and financing transactions.
 In 1999, Michael left CSFB to launch E*OFFERING, a venture-backed online investment bank affiliated with E*TRADE.
 He launched several new online products, including the first web-based roadshow for retail investors.
-E*OFFERING was acquired one year after its launch by SoundView Technology Group, where he remained to lead the firm's internet & e-commerce investment banking franchise.
+E*OFFERING was acquired one year after its launch by SoundView Technology Group, where he remained to lead the firm's internet and e-commerce investment banking franchise.

-Michael is active in regional venture, entrepreneurial and technology organizations, including PACT, ACG and Early Stage East.
-He is currently Co-President of Wharton Private Equity Partners and past Co-Chair of the Wharton Private Equity Conference.
+Michael is active in regional venture, entrepreneurial, and technology organizations, including PACT, ACG, and the PVCA.
+He is the former President of the Wharton Private Equity & Venture Capital Alumni Association, a community of 3,000+ Penn alumni serving as GP/LP.

 OTHER INVESTMENT EXPERIENCE